richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 # Functions

-- Functions allow you to combine and transform values e.g. join to value together.
+- Functions allow you to combine and transform values e.g. join two values together.
 - The terraform console is an interactive console great for testing functions.

 ## file function